JaniShreyas/ddpm-inpainting/README.md

 The framework is designed to be highly modular and extensible, allowing for easy adaptation to different models (e.g., text-to-image, inpainting) and datasets.
 It leverages a modern MLOps toolchain, including Hydra for composable configuration management and MLflow for comprehensive experiment tracking, to ensure every result is auditable and reproducible.

+The project, as of now, supports MNIST digits and CIFAR10 as datasets and a traditional DDPM with a UNet backbone as options.
+There will be more models and backbones (UNet with attention, DDIM, text-to-image models) and datasets (CelebA) added in the future.

 ## Key Features

 ### Machine Learning Core